Life As a Wellhead Pumper

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Repairing: Repairing machines or systems using the needed tools.

 - Multi-Skilled Operator

-In 2016, there was an estimated number of 11,500 jobs in the United States for Wellhead Pumper.
+There were about 11,500 jobs for Wellhead Pumper in 2016 (in the United States).
 New jobs are being produced at a rate of 21.7% which is above the national average.
 The Bureau of Labor Statistics predicts 2,500 new jobs for Wellhead Pumper by 2026.
-The BLS estimates 1,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.

 The states with the most job growth for Wellhead Pumper are North Dakota, Wyoming, and Colorado.
 Watch out if you plan on working in Kentucky, Montana, or Michigan.
 These states have the worst job growth for this type of profession.